Concepts

 The rootfs image must be signed – this signature will be verified during boot via a public key of your choice.

-will further use the appropriate public key to verify that the software you
+The ark-platform-supervisor will further use the appropriate public key to verify that the software you

 are launching is signed.